andybega/r-misc/servers/README.md

 ### File transfer with S3

 Use an Amazon S3 bucket to store and access files.
 I created an IAM user with access to only a data store single bucket for this, since the credentials for that user might potentially live on a server.

-Andrew Heiss has some code that uses `s3mpi`, which has some core functions for writing and reading R objects with S3 as the go between.
-It seems that the more general `aws.s3` packages provides the same functionality but with a more exhaustive feature set.

 ``` r
 library("aws.s3")